alex-toy/DevelopAzureStorageAzureCosmosDB/README.md

 - in section *Connection String*, grab a connection string

-- in section *Connection String*, grab a connection string
+- run the program to add a new customer
 <img src="/pictures/table_api3.png" title="table api"  width="900">